main banner

 Bob’s work in the many steel factories where air quality including considerable quantities of asbestos dust was as yet uncontrolled, made him a prime candidate for mesothilioma, a specific cancer in the lungs.
 He was diagnosed and died within a year.
 My wife(Mary) and I, flew over to visit him, but by then Bob was being moved into hospice.
 He died shortly after our visit.

 Robert married after the war.
-His wife was herself the widow of an RAF Bomber Command officer, the two having had a tragically short marriage of only a few weeks for his death over Germany.
-Robert's daughters were able to provide the following group photo which appears to show some of the British internees.
+His wife, Kay, was herself the widow of an RAF Bomber Command officer, the two having had a tragically short marriage of only a few weeks before his death over Germany.
+Robert's grand-daughters were able to provide the following group photo which appears to show some of the British internees.
 The two men standing at the right hand rear of the photo in civilian attire were identified by Reggie Darling, who grew up in the Curragh area, as Alex Lyons on the left with Ernie Lyons to the right.
 Ernie was a champion TT Rider in the 1930s and his brother was also involved.
 Reggie understands that the photo was taken on the day of the marriage of Eileen Lewis to Canadian internee, Roswell F Tees.
 Eileen's father, Jack Lewis, was the manager of the Wesleyn Home in the Curragh Camp (a recreation centre and canteen).
 Reggie could not identify the 3rd civilian in the middle of the back row.
 Alex and Ernie came from Kill Co.
 Kildare and in fact Ernie only died on 07 Feb 2014 aged 100 years..
 Those faces that can be identified are believed to be:

 In the front row of the photo, from left to right